protonemedia/laravel-splade-docs/table-query-builder.md

 Select Filters are similar to search fields but use a `select` element instead of an `input` element.
 This way, you can present the user a predefined set of options.

-The `selectFilter` method requires two arguments: the key, and a key-value array with the options.
+The `selectFilter` method requires two arguments: the key and a key-value array with the options.

 ```php
 $table->selectFilter('language_code', [